ITU-BDSA2024-GROUP10/Chirp/docs/report.md

 &nbsp;

-Since our services are essentially return statements calling our repository, we found integration tests of these to be of lesser valued, compared to the rest of the project.
-However, if the project continues, testing them would be beneficial to ensure functionality remains unchanged as the services evolve.
+Since our services are essentially return statements calling our repository, we found integration tests of these to be of lesser value compared to the rest of the project.
+However, were the project to continue, testing them would be beneficial to ensure functionality remains unchanged as the services evolve.
 \vspace*{0.3cm}

 Most of the unit tests are on the repository methods since these are where almost all of the compute is being done.

 \vspace*{0.3cm}
-Our UI tests are set up quite general, we don't mock anything, just use an in memory database, and only validate if the UI behave as expected.
+Our UI tests setup is quite general.
+Nothing is mocked, an in-memory database is used, the only validation is for if the UI behaves as expected.
-You could, in addition to these, have done some tests where you isolate the UI more, e.g., by mocking the behavior of the used service methods.
+We could, in addition to these, have done some tests where we isolate the UI more, e.g., by mocking the behavior of the used service methods.
 But we prioritized other tasks given the application's size.
-We have some end to end test, but could probably use some more, since our UI test are so general, they act some what as end to end tests.
+We have some end-to-end tests, but could probably use some more.
+Since our UI tests are so general, they act to some degree as end to end tests.

 \pagebreak